Izenda7Series/docs/ui/doc_global_report_setup.rst

 *  The Global Categories is well positioned in Left Navigation, easily accessible.
 *  Report data is read from the tenant's connection only.
 *  The names "Global Categories" and "Local Categories" can be aliased in :ref:`Report Setting <Customize_the_names_for_Global_Categories_and_Local_Categories>`.
+*  When saving an existing report in a local system category as a global report, please note that any subreports used in the report must also be saved into global categories as well.
+Once this is complete the subreport links must be udpated to point to the correct global subreport as the report ids will be new in the global categories.